shakfu/py-js/README.md

 There is a branch (`m1`) which is working on Apple Silicon compatibility and using the new build infrastructure, but it's still not yet fully functional and is also part of a slow cleanup and restructuring effort, so you may find that a number of things still look funny and redundant in the master branch.

-For some of the less developed externals and for some of the more experimental features please don't be surprised if Max seg-faults (especially if you try the cython wrapped `api` module which operates on the c-level of the Max SDK).
+For some of the less developed externals and experimental features please don't be surprised if Max seg-faults (especially if you try the cython wrapped `api` module which operates on the c-level of the Max SDK).

 ## Quickstart